 A lesser offence called manslaughter is available where the act does not amount to murder, or where there is no specific intention to kill or cause serious bodily harm likely to cause death.
 Examples of where murder will be reduced to manslaughter are cases where drunkeness or provocation are involved.
 There is no minimum sentence for manslaughter, but the maximum sentence available is life imprisonment (with no minimum parole ineligibility).

-Several of DDSG’s criminal lawyers have extensive experience defending clients charged with murder.
+Several of DDSG’s criminal lawyers have extensive experience defending clients charged with murder in Alberta.
 Our firm has also handles a large number of murder conviction and sentence appeals, including to the Supreme Court of Canada.
 Contact the team at DDSG Edmonton or Fort McMurray to learn more.